 Use their name once in while.

-Do not use too many emojis (one happy face or two max per email).
+Do not use too many emojis (one happy face or two maximum per email).

-All of the above inject a soft, friendly tone into your emails.
+All the above inject a soft, friendly tone into your emails.

 A Way to Create Awesome Service